Find food that fits your pet’s needs

 Dog Impulse Control Training

-Teaching your dog to take a default position and wait for instructions or a cue gives them an acceptable behavior to turn to when they're not sure what to do, says Karen Pryor Clicker Training.
+Teaching your dog to take a default position and wait for instructions or a cue gives them an acceptable behaviour to turn to when they're not sure what to do, says Karen Pryor Clicker Training.
 You can use the default position in a wide range of contexts and to help break a number of bad habits, such as jumping on people, being a nuisance at the dinner table or bolting off after another animal.
 Here's how to train your dog to take a default position:

 - If needed, teach your dog to sit until they can do so on command.